 Built in 1968, by Jakobson Shipyard Incorporated of Oyster Bay, New York (hull #435) as the Drum Point for the Curtis Bay Towing Company of Baltimore, Maryland.
 A subsidiary of the Moran Towing Corporation of New York, New York.

-Her electrical service is provided by one 30kW generator set, and a 25kW generator set.
-The tug's capacities are 26,945 gallons of fuel, and 1,849 gallons of ballast.
+Her electrical service is provided by two, 36kW generator sets.
+As well as a third, 30kW generator set.
+The tug's capacities are 48,343 gallons of fuel.

 In 2023, the tug was phased out of active service and was "laid up" at Norfolk, Virginia.